Queer coding

 Queer coding (also written without a space: queercoding) is the attribution of stereotypically queer traits to fictional characters without explicitly stating their gender and sexual identity.

-Queer coding may have had a negative impact on perceptions of queerness in media as villains are often queer-coded.
+Queer coding may have had a negative impact on perceptions of queerness in media as villains in fictional stories are often queer-coded.

 Queer coding is a concept both in the discussion of media portrayal of LGBT people and academic research involving queer theory or gender studies.

 History

-In 1930, the Hays Code was established, which regulated the content of films and prohibited the portrayal of homosexuality.
+In 1930, the Hays Code was established in the United States, which regulated the content of films and prohibited the portrayal of homosexuality.

 In animation, cartoon artists were able to portray the gender of characters in androgynous, asexual, and gender-fluid ways.
 Paul Wells and Patrick Brion argue that Jerry from the Tom & Jerry cartoons to have an androgynous and even feminine design.
 The 1966 short "Jerry-Go-Round" has been interpreted by Jo Johnson as containing a coded lesbian relationship between Jerry and a female elephant, even though Jerry is male.
 Cade M. Olmstead, a philosopher, has argued that Tom and Jerry "subverts normalized gender and sexuality structures" through theatrical play and performance, transgressing the normal construction of gender.
 "Queer coding" has also been observed in the Bugs Bunny cartoons.

 In the late 1980s, villains in Disney films which were "queer coded" began to appear.
 Commentary on the treatment of LGBT+ characters in film is made in the 1995 documentary The Celluloid Closet, and is one of the first instances in which the idea of queer coding is presented to the public.

 Until the 1970s, gay characters generally did not appear on American television.